-Lemma 2.2 (cf. [36, Remark 3.2.2]) A theory T admits elimination of imaginaries if every function definable (with parameters) whose domain is contained in a dominant sort is coded in any model of T.
+Lemma 2.2 (cf. [40, Remark 3.2.2]).
+A theory T admits elimination of imaginaries if every function definable (with parameters) whose domain is contained in a single dominant sort is coded in any model of T.

-Proof It suffices to show that every definable function f is coded.
-Pulling back by the given $\emptyset$ -definable functions, it suffices to show that every definable function whose domain is contained in a product $M_1 \times \ldots \times M_n$ of dominant sorts is coded.
+Proof.
+Since encoding a set is equivalent to encoding the identity function on this set, it suffices to show that every definable function f is coded.
+Pulling back by the given \emptyset -definable functions, it suffices to show that every definable function whose domain is contained in a product $M_1 \times \cdots \times M_n$ of dominant sorts is coded.
 For n = 1, this is our assumption.
-For larger n, we use induction, regarding a definable function $f: M_1 \times \ldots \times M_n \to M^k$ as the function f' mapping $c \in M_1$ to the code of the function $y \mapsto f(c, y)$ .
-By compactness there are definable functions $h_i$ covering f'.
-The codes of these $h_i$ allow us to code f.
+For larger n, we use induction, regarding a definable function f: $M_1 \times \cdots \times M_n \to M^k$ as the function f' mapping $c \in M_1$ to the code of the function f' the codes of these f' allow us to code f.